From Then to Now

 We all got on with things in the quiet that followed Cooks closure.
 New work, new loves, new lives… but we didn’t forget the magic, or want it less.

-Every month, we gather together to shop, with working members weighing up bulk purchases of flour, grains, nuts, oils — all manner of them.
-Then we reflect together and improve.
-We’re constantly reworking our system for divvying up a whole cow.
+For two years now, we’ve experimented with an increasing collective abundance.
+We’ve a list of 1000+ products.
+Every week we pack boxes and members scurry in after busy days to collect them.
+Then once a month on a Saturday, we gather together to shop.
 We share snacks, hold babies and help each other to the car with mountains of food.
 We’re discovering that the work itself—the ordering, weighing, debating and baby minding—weaves us together.
 The "inconvenience" of participation rather than the soulless ease of a supermarket turns out to be the source of our collective abundance.

 We're called Cooks' Co-op, for now.
 It’s a nod to our origins, with a new commitment to ‘us’.
 If you've been looking for a different way to feed yourself and your loved ones—one that connects rather than isolates, that builds rather than extracts—you just may have found your people.